Winter Fruit Salad – Secrets

 #grapes – from late July to November

-#nuts #peanuts #almonds #hazelnuts #walnuts #pine nuts #pistachios are available all year
+#nuts #peanuts #almonds #hazelnuts #walnuts #pine nuts #pistachios are available all year round

-RECIPES with winter fruits
+RECIPES with winter fruit

 winter fruit salad secrets